Closing a deal is step one. What happens next determines whether that customer renews, expands, or churns.

 - Identify your decision-makers from the outset

-List the typical roles and titles required to drive a successful program and ask your customers to bring these folks to the first call.
+List the roles needed to drive a successful program.
+Ask customers to bring these people to the first call.

 - Glorify your champ